NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Dalos.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Fist"
-    desc: "`pf2:1` Fist +27 (reach 15 feet)\n__Damage__  3d8 + 11 bludgeoning 2d6 fire"
+    desc: "+27 (reach 15 feet, unarmed)\n__Damage__  3d8 + 11 bludgeoning 2d6 fire"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Rock"
-    desc: "`pf2:1` Rock +25 (range increment 150 feet)\n__Damage__  2d10 + 11 bludgeoning"
+    desc: "+25 (range increment 150 feet)\n__Damage__  2d10 + 11 bludgeoning"

   - name: "Primal Innate Spells"
     desc: "DC 31, attack +21; __7th __  _[[Spells/Earthbind|Earthbind (x3)]]_, _[[Spells/Slow|Slow]]_, _[[Spells/Stinking Cloud|Stinking Cloud]]_"

   - name: "Belch Smoke"
-    desc: "`pf2:3`  The dalos blasts smoke from its head, creating a @Template[burst|distance:20] of smoke that drifts to a location within 120 feet.
+    desc: "`pf2:3`  The dalos blasts smoke from its head, creating a 20-foot burst of smoke that drifts to a location within 120 feet.
 This has the effects of [[Spells/Mist|Mist]]."

   - name: "Heat Rock"
-    desc: "`pf2:2` (fire) The dalos uses an Interact action to pluck a rock from its body or the nearby environment, then uses its internal fires to heat a rock it's holding until the rock is red hot.
+    desc: "`pf2:1` (fire) The dalos uses an Interact action to pluck a rock from its body or the nearby environment, then uses its internal fires to heat a rock it's holding until the rock is red hot.
 A heated rock that hits a target on a ranged Strike deals an additional 4d6 fire damage.\n\nOnce the dalos heats a rock, that rock retains its heat for 2 rounds before cooling."

   - name: "Lava Bomb"
     desc: "`pf2:2` (earth,fire) The dalos causes a volcanic explosion to erupt from its head, lobbing a mass of molten rock up to 100 feet.
 This lava bomb deals 6d8 fire damage and 6d8 bludgeoning damage to each creature in a 20-foot radius of its impact point, with a DC 33 Reflex check save.\n\nThe dalos can't use Lava Bomb again for 1d4 rounds."